vegu-ai/talemate/docs/user-guide/world-editor/generation-settings.md

 ## Applying a writing style

+Allows you to apply a writing style to AI generated content.

-Writing styles are managed through [templates](/talemate/user-guide/world-editor/templates/).
+Writing styles are managed through [:material-script-text: writing style templates](/talemate/user-guide/world-editor/templates/writing-style).

-Once there is a writing style template you can select it from the dropdown list.
+Once there is a writing style template available, you can select it from the dropdown list.

 ![world editor generation settings 1](/talemate/img/0.26.0/world-editor-generation-settings-2.png)

 ## Applying spice

-Spice is a way to add some randomness to the generated content.
+Spice is a way to add some controlled randomness to AI generated content.

-Spices are managed through [templates](/talemate/user-guide/world-editor/templates/).
+Spices are managed through [:material-chili-mild: spice collection templates](/talemate/user-guide/world-editor/templates/spice).

-Once there is a spice template you can select it from the dropdown list.
+Once there is a spice template available, you can select it from the dropdown list.

 ![world editor generation settings 1](/talemate/img/0.26.0/world-editor-generation-settings-3.png)

+Whether or not spice is applied to the generated content is controlled by the **Spice Chance** setting.

 By default it will set a `10%` chance for spice to be applied to the generated content.
 You can click the :material-minus: and :material-plus: buttons to adjust the spice chance.